Paying into a pension

 • A decision guide, including a personalised table of your options

-You have 6 months to make your decision, but please tell us when you’re ready so we can make sure you’re paid the benefits you want when you retire.
+You will have 6 months to make your decision, but please tell us when you’re ready so we can make sure you’re paid the benefits you want when you retire.

-If you have more than one Additional Pension or Faster Accrual arrangement in the Remedy period, you need to make a decision for each one.
+If you have more than one Additional Pension or Faster Accrual arrangement in the Remedy period, you will need to make a decision for each one.

 Annual Allowance